 CBI must adopt rules to carry out these duties.9 CBI must also charge a fee for performing a background check.
 The funds that are collected pursuant to this provision are subject to annual appropriation by the General Assembly for the direct costs associated with performing background checks.10

 Colorado requires unlicensed sellers (sellers who are not federally licensed dealers) to initiate a background check when transferring a firearm.
-See Universal Background Checks in Colorado for further information.
-Also see our Universal Background Checks policy summary for related information.
+See the Universal Background Checks in Colorado section and, for more general information about background check laws, see our Universal Background Checks policy summary.

 - Colo.
 Rev. Stat. § 24-33.5-424(2).